moriire/tiwa/README.md

 # Tiwa Web Application

 ## Project Overview
+Tiwa is a  modern web application designed to showcase African cultural products to the global market.
+This project consists of both frontend and backend components.
-Tiwa is a modern web application with a Vue 3 frontend and a Python Django backend that serves as a RESTful API.
+It is made up of a Vue 3 frontend and a Python Django backend that serves as a RESTful API.
 It utilizes various technologies to create a robust web application.

 ### Frontend
 The frontend of the Tiwa project is built with the following technologies: